Seattle's Child

 Artists at Play

-Location: 305 Harrison St. in Seattle (Seattle Center)
+Location: 305 Harrison St, Seattle, WA 98109 (Seattle Center)

 Surfacing: Turf and poured rubber

-Inclusive features: This artist-designed space near MoPOP features molded bucket and basket swings, a wheelchair-accessible spinner, turf hills for strength challenges and multiple music sensory elements.
+Inclusive features: This artist-designed space near MoPOP features molded bucket and basket swings, a wheelchair-accessible spinner, turf hills for strength challenges, and multiple music sensory elements.

-Bonus tip: Extend the outing with a trip on the Monorail or catch a play at Seattle Children’s Theatre (they offer shows with ASL interpretation, sensory-friendly days and audio description).
+Bonus tip: Extend the outing with a trip on the Monorail or catch a play at Seattle Childrenā€™s Theatre (they offer shows with ASL interpretation, sensory-friendly days, and audio description).

 Baker Park

-Baker Park has turf surfacing, a basket swing and more — and it’s less crowded than some spots.
+Baker Park has turf surfacing, a basket swing, and more ā€” and it’s less crowded than some spots.

 Baker Park

-Location: 8347 14th Ave.
-N.W. in Seattle (Crown Hill)
+Location: 8347 14th Ave NW, Seattle, WA 98117Ā (Crown Hill)

 Surfacing: Turf

-Inclusive features: This is more of a neighborhood park, but kids need inclusive spaces that aren’t crowded destinations.
-Baker Park is unique because it’s one of the few playgrounds in Seattle with turf surfacing.
-You’ll also find a basket swing and ground-level sensory panels to play with.
+Inclusive features: This is more of a neighborhood park, but kids need inclusive spaces that arenā€™t crowded destinations.
+Youā€™ll also find a basket swing and ground-level sensory panels to play with.Ā

 Forest Park in Everett has an accessible teeter-totter, plus bucket and basket swings, sensory panels and a cozy hiding place.